cugu/gocap/README.md

-# A take on supply chain security in Go
+# A take on dependency security in Go

 List your dependencies capabilities and monitor if dependency updates require more capabilities.